RTEMS/rtems-docs/bsp_howto/networking.rst

 ==============================

-Before starting to write the network driver become completely familiar with the programmer’s view of the device.
+Before starting to write the network driver become completely familiar with the programmer's view of the device.
 The following points list some of the details of the device that must be understood before a driver can be written.